The terrifying hour as employees and shoppers hid when a gunman went on a shooting spree at a Colorado grocery store

-A gunman stood over an elderly man he had shot in the parking lot of King Soopers and pumped more bullets into the victim as the staff of the grocery store watched in horror.
+A gunman, wearing an armored or tactical vest, had just shot an elderly man outside the King Soopers on Monday afternoon in Boulder, Colorado.
+Inside the supermarket, staff watched in disbelief as the gunman stood over the man and fired again and again.

-The employees and some shoppers fled up the stairs of the Boulder, Colorado, store to hide in the backroom as the suspect roamed the store, according to an affidavit for an arrest warrant.
-Police would receive multiple calls that day reporting that a man had opened fire.
+The gunman turned around and entered the store.
+More shots rang out.
+Employees and some shoppers fled and hid -- some to the back, some up the stairs to a room, some inside a pharmacy -- as the suspect roamed aisles, according to witnesses and an affidavit for an arrest warrant.

+When shopper Ryan Borowski first heard a gunshot, it took a terrified woman running toward him for him to realize he should scatter, too.

+'I turned and kept up with her, and we all ran down the aisle toward the back of the store together,' where they huddled with employees.
+'I saw a lot of very wide eyes.
+I'm sure my eyes were just as terrified as everybody else's.'

-And what was a regular day of errands and chores in a Colorado town was shattered forever.
-While some shoppers and employees managed to hide in terror, ten people were shot dead by a lone assailant.
+And what had been a regular day of errands and chores in this university town situated besides the Rocky Mountains northwest of Denver was shattered forever.
+While some shoppers and employees managed to hide in terror, 10 people were shot dead by a lone assailant.

-A suspect, 21-year-old Ahmad Al Aliwi Alissa was taken into custody the day of the shooting and is facing 10 counts of murder in the first degree.
-His first court appearance is scheduled for Thursday morning.
+A suspect, Ahmad Al Aliwi Alissa, 21, was taken into custody at the store after a gunfire exchange with responding police, authorities said.
+He is facing 10 counts of murder in the first degree, and his first court appearance is scheduled for Thursday morning.

 Inside the King Soopers, pharmacy technician Maggie Montoya heard the first shot and saw everyone around her scatter, she told CNN's Anderson Cooper.
 She hid under a desk while a pharmacist held a chair against the door.
 She heard a series of gunshots and screams -- but then silence, broken only by the store music and ringing phones.